ohbendy/Myanmar-font-resources/UTN11 addenda.md

 p36 in vowels, uni1033 is annotated as 105C.
 1033 is correct.

 p37 uni106E ၮ is equally possible as uni100F ဏ; it's not clear to me why 106E was encoded separately, it's just a stylistic difference and both styles are found in Standard Burmese and in Karen.
+If two codepoints are proposed to be used for the same letter, Unicode should probably assign equivalence so that search and sort treat them the same way.

 ---